Edward James (historian)

-Edward Frederick James (born 14 May 1947) is a British scholar of medieval history and science fiction.
-He is Emeritus Professor of Medieval History at University College, Dublin.
-James received the Hugo Award for his non-fiction book The Cambridge Companion to Science Fiction (co-edited with Farah Mendlesohn), and the Pilgrim Award for lifetime contribution to SF and fantasy scholarship.
+Edward Frederick James (born 14 May 1947) is a British scholar of early medieval history, and science fiction.
+Edward James retired in 2012 and is Emeritus Professor of Medieval History at University College, Dublin.

+Awards

+James received the Eaton Award for Science Fiction in the Twentieth Century (1994), the Pilgrim Award (2004) for lifetime contribution to SF and fantasy scholarship, and the Hugo Award for his non-fiction book The Cambridge Companion to Science Fiction (2005, co-edited with Farah Mendlesohn).
+In 2015 he won the British Science Fiction Association Award for the Loncon3 installation, 'Science Fiction Writers in the Great War'.

 Biography

 James was born in Solihull, Warwickshire.
 He attended the Solihull School and read Modern History at St John's College, Oxford (1965-1968).
 He completed postgraduate work at the Institute of Archaeology, Oxford, 1968-1970, supervised by Professor Christopher Hawkes.
 James was awarded D.Phil in 1975, for a thesis entitled ‘South-West Gaul from the fifth to the eighth century: the contribution of archaeology’.
 He began teaching in 1970 at University College, Dublin.

 He was a lecturer at the Department of Medieval History in University College Dublin from 1970 to 1978.
 He was a lecturer in early medieval history at the Department of History, University of York, 1978 to 1995, as well as Director of the Centre for Medieval Studies, University of York from 1990 to 1995.
 He was Professor of Medieval History at the University of Reading from 1995 to 2004 and was a Director of the Graduate Centre for Medieval Studies, 1999–2001.
+In 2004 he returned to University College Dublin as Professor of Medieval History at UCD from 2004 and served as head of the School of History and Archives 2010 to 2012.
 He retired in 2012.

+Edward James has been an active member of British science fiction fandom since his mid-teens.
+James served as editor of Foundation: the International Journal of Science Fiction in 1986 to 2001, and then as production editor until 2007.
+In 1987-88 he was one of the first jurors of the Arthur C. Clarke Award.
+In 1995, along with Patrick Parrinder, he established the MA in Science Fiction at the University of Reading.
+He was a Guest of Honour at the 2013 Eastercon, 'Eightsquaredcon'.